dimitrisna/Greek-ODQA-System/docs/README.md

 To download the necessary Wikipedia data for the system, use the notebook Wikipedia_data_download.ipynb

-## Installation the Open-Domain Question Answering System
+## Installation of the Open-Domain Question Answering System

 Before the installation, in the file  rest_api/pipeline/pipelines.haystack-pipeline.yml you can make the choise of the prefered retriever type.
 To import the Wikipedia data in the project run the following commands